 First, ask yourself what is REQUIRED of you.
 What are the things that only you can do?
-Only you can be the husband or wife to your spouse, the father or mother to your children, the provider for your household, etc. Do these things before anything else!
+Only you can make certain decisions at work, spend quality time with your spouse, invest personally into your children, etc. We must focus on these things before anything else.

-Second, ask yourself what will give you the greatest RETURN on your time.
+When you’re confident you’re taking care of what’s required ask what will give you the greatest RETURN on your time.
 This is all about ROI.
 What are the things you do that seem to produce the most?
-This is about maximizing your natural talent and abilities.
-Although you are able to excel here this still may not be what you are most passionate about.
+This is about leaning into your natural talent and abilities.
+Although you’re able to excel here this still may not be what you are most passionate about.

 Once you take care of the first two R’s you can focus on what gives you the greatest REWARD.
 What makes you smile?
 What makes you sing?
-What can you do for 10 hours straight and still have emotional energy at the end of the day for the people who matter the most to you?
+What can you do for 10 hours straight and still have emotional energy at the end of the day for what matters the most to you?

 It’s important to remember that the R’s must be taken in order.
 Too many people want to jump straight to what gives them the greatest reward.
+This can create compromise elsewhere.
+All of sudden, what gives us reward isn’t so rewarding – because when one aspect of life is off life is off.
 The interesting thing is it often takes us working through what is required of us and what gives us the greatest return to figure out what truly brings us reward.

 What will you prioritize today, this week, this month, next year?